DmSM-1/cache/README.md

 # Cache
-My realisation lfu and perfect caches
+My implementation of lfu and perfect caches

 ## Overview
 In this project, I have realised two algorithms of caching: